 Aggie Rodeo Association

-All students on campus have the opportunity to become active members of the Aggie Rodeo Association.
-The purpose of the Association is to support the College Rodeo Team, as well as, participate in and attend livestock shows, roping club events, and help sponsor a high school rodeo.
+Support the College Rodeo team, participate in and attend livestock shows, roping club events, and help sponsor a high school rodeo.

 Farm Bureau Club

 Become knowledgeable about issues affecting agriculture and ag policy development, and attend Farm Bureau's annual meeting, and the Young Farmers and Ranchers conference

 Activities include campus landscaping projects; and plant and vegetable sales throughout the year to raise money that club members can use to attend professional meetings, seminars, and workshops.

 Interested in exotic animals, wildlife, or ecology and want to travel?
 The Safari Club plans an educational trip each year, and shares the experience through a public presentation.